-In this course the student will learn basic first aid and CPR training.
+Lecture Hrs: 15 Credit Hrs: 1 Lab Hrs: 5 In this course the student will learn basic first aid and CPR training.
 The student will be instructed on the skills needed to recognize and respond to various life-threatening situations for victims of all ages.
 Emergencies such as respiratory arrest, cardiac arrest, and foreign-body airway obstruction will be addressed.
 With successful completion of this CPR program the student will receive a two-year certification in Basic Life Support (BLS) for the Healthcare Provider.
 The fundamentals of first aid will also be covered.

-HAH220 Introduction to Pharmacology
+HDA1134 Introduction to Pharmacology

-Lecture Hrs: 20 This course is an introduction to pharmacology which includes terminology, drug category, use, side effects, contraindications, and interactions.
-Common dosage ranges and routes of administration will also be examined.
+This course is an introduction to pharmacology which includes terminology, drug category, use, side effects, contraindications, and interactions.
+Focus will on dental specific medications and injection techniques, including knowledge of topical anesthetic placement and anesthetic syringe assembly.